UKP-SQuARE/square-auth/README.md

 def get_items(token = Depends(auth)):
     return ["apple", "orange"]
 ```

+The arguments to `Auth` are optional.
+The keycloak_base_url can be set via the environment variable `KEYCLOAK_BASE_URL`.
+If audience is not set, the `aud` field in the token will not be checked.
+If roles is not set, no check on the roles will be performed.

 ## Client Tokens
 In order for services to access protected resources they also require an access token.
 A service can obtain a token from the identity provider by using the Client Credentials flow.
 For this the client first needs to be registered at the identity provider, where also the `client_id` and the `client_secret` will be issued.
 Given these credentials, tokens can be requested and used to ccess protected resources.